Ephraim-Akolo/Tron-Energy/README.md

 ## Asynchronous Usage

-In addition to the synchronous interface, Tron-Energy also provides an asynchronous version for use in applications that require non-blocking I/O operations.
+In addition to the synchronous interface, Tron-Energy provides an asynchronous version for applications requiring non-blocking I/O operations.
 The asynchronous class, AsyncTronEnergy, allows you to make API requests without blocking your event loop.

 ## Asynchronous Example
 Here’s an example of how to use the asynchronous AsyncTronEnergy class: